Marcosmgs/EFH-CommunityProject/TESTING.md

 | Log Out Confirmation  |  |  |  |
 | Logout button  | Click  | Content  | Content  |

+## Admin panel
+* The Recipe, Comment are successfully registered in the admin panel.

+* Admins have full access to CRUD functionality for all recipes and comments in the admin panel.

+* Admins also have full moderation over the comments, comments can also be approved or deleted.

+* Django Allauth works successfully and the admins can change users permissions.

 ## Code Validation